vuejs/vuefire/docs/guide/old__binding-subscriptions.md

-# Binding / Subscribing to changes
+# Subscribing to firebase data changes

-In Vuefire, subscriptions to changes are handled transparently.
-That's why we always talk about _binding_: you only provide the key of the state where to bind, and the _Source_ (Collection, Query or Document), and Vuefire takes care of the rest!
+In VueFire, subscriptions to data changes are handled transparently.
+That's why we always talk about _binding_: you only provide the _data source_ (Collection, Query or Document), and VueFire takes care of the rest!

-There are two ways of binding a Reference to the Database with Vuefire:
+There are two ways of binding a Reference to the Database with VueFire:

 - Declarative binding with the `firebase`/`firestore` option
 - Programmatic binding with the injected methods `$rtdbBind`/`$firestoreBind`

-Once a Reference is bound, Vuefire will keep the local version synchronized with the remote Database.
+Once a Reference is bound, VueFire will keep the local version synchronized with the remote Database.
 However, this synchronisation **is only one-way**.
-Do not modify the local variable (e.g. doing `this.user.name = 'John'`), because (a) it will not change the remote Database and (b) it can be overwritten at any time by Vuefire.
+Do not modify the local variable (e.g. doing `this.user.name = 'John'`), because (a) it will not change the remote Database and (b) it can be overwritten at any time by VueFire.
 To [write changes to the Database](./writing-data.md), use the Firebase JS SDK.

 ## Declarative binding